Your shopping cart is currently empty.

 Attaching and filling the water bags is easy and straightforward.
 They are placed around the tree trunk like a jacket, zipped up and filled with water.

-By filling a watering bag, young trees are provided with sufficient water.
-Existing trees that are fully hanging need a lot of water to supply the fruit.
-In this case, it is advisable to connect two or more watering bags with a zip to ensure they are sufficiently watered.
+Filling one watering bag provides young trees with sufficient water, while heavily laden mature trees require a lot of water to nourish the fruit.
+In this case, it is advisable to connect two or more watering bags using a zipper to ensure adequate hydration.

 Trees in pots generally have a greater need for water.